Wojtek242/route0/lessons/ip-addresses-and-subnets.md

 subnet by using this interface.

 The subnet of an IP address is determined by its prefix.
-The length in bits of the prefix is determine by the `mask-digits.`.
-Thus, the IP address `10.11.12.13/24` belongs to a subnet defined by its first 24 bits, that is `10.11.12.0/24`.
+The length in bits of the prefix is determine by the `mask-digits`.
+Thus, the IP address `10.11.12.13/24` belongs to a subnet defined by its first 24 bits, `10.11.12.0/24`.
 The router will now forward all traffic to any IP address on this subnet, such as `10.11.12.1` or `10.11.12.165`, over this interface.